drush-ops/drush/docs/dependency-injection.md

 Additional Interfaces:

-- AutoloaderAwareInterface: Provides access to the class loader.
 - SiteAliasManagerAwareInterface: The site alias manager [allows alias records to be obtained](site-alias-manager.md).
 - CustomEventAwareInterface: Allows command files to [define and fire custom events](hooks.md) that other command files can hook.
 - ContainerAwareInterface: Provides Drush's dependency injection container.